TriangularCell/PgaMsgl/README.md

 ### Installing

 Download the whole package and **Build** within R.

+OR

+Use install from the *devtools* package and run `install("directory of PgaMsgl", dependencies = TRUE)`

-Later on I will release it on CRAN.
+Later on it will be released on CRAN.

 ### Running the tests